Netflix/vmaf/FAQ.md

 **Q: Why the included SSIM tool produces numerical results off compared to other tools?**

-A: The ssim implementation in the VMAF package includes an empirical downsampling process, as described at the Suggested Usage section of [SSIM](https://ece.uwaterloo.ca/~z70wang/research/ssim/).
+A: The SSIM implementation in the VMAF package includes an empirical downsampling process, as described at the Suggested Usage section of [SSIM](https://ece.uwaterloo.ca/~z70wang/research/ssim/).
 The other implementations, such as the SSIM filter in FFmpeg, does not include this step.